Enter the

 Applications

-In Thailand, the raw Brahm Kai Meu mangoes are almost always eaten with a dipping sauce.
-The two most popular are ‘prik gleua’, a mix of salt, sugar and dried chili, and ‘nam pla wan,’ a blend of chilli, fish sauce and palm sugar, heated until a caramel consistency.
-Brahm Kai Meu mangoes are also used to make ice cream and juices.
-Raw mangoes can be dried or pickled to preserve.
-Brahm Kai Meu mangoes are best enjoyed before they fully ripen.
-They are picked when mature and ready to eat.
-Brahm Kai Meu mangoes will ripen at room temperature in about four to six days.
+Brahm Kai Meu mangoes can be enjoyed either fresh or cooked.
+In Thailand, a popular way to savor these mangoes is with a dipping sauce.
+The two favorite sauces are ‘prik gleua,’ a mixture of salt, sugar, and dried chili, and ‘nam pla wan,’ a combination of chili, fish sauce, and palm sugar cooked to a caramel-like consistency.
+Brahm Kai Meu mangoes lend themselves well to ice cream, juices, and smoothies.
+When raw, they can be dried or pickled for preservation, incorporated into mango salsa, transformed into chutney or jam, added to salads, or used in curry sauces.
+Brahm Kai Meu mangoes can also be featured in desserts like cakes, tarts, and popsicles.
+They are best enjoyed before fully maturing and typically ripen at room temperature within four to six days.

 Ethnic/Cultural Info